Hello, and welcome to our guide on CNA Recertification!

 The background check is a necessary step that confirms that you are a CNA through the nurse aide registry.

 Aside from license status, the registry also reveals any criminal activity, such as patient abuse and misappropriation cases.

-You must check with your nurse assistant registry to check if there are other requirements you need to fulfill for the recertification process.
+You must check with your Nurse Assistant registry to check if there are other requirements you need to fulfill for the CNA Recertification process.

 What are the steps for CNA Recertification?

 While every territory may have its own rules on the renewal flow of the CNA license, here is a general flow that you can expect from most processes.